Zac Gnadinger

 Kentucky Native Flowers That Support Pollinators

-1. Gray Goldenrod
+1. Field Goldenrod

-2. Joe-Pye Weed
+2. Hollow Joe-Pye Weed

 3. Narrowleaf Sunflower